weixsong/libra/README.md

 opencv4android, and this ugly bug confused me for nearly one day.

 # IDE Setup
+Currently Android Studio is famous for Android App development, But I'm not familiar with Android Stduio, so I'm still using Eclipse + ADT(Android Development Tools) to develop Android app.
+All the following setup instructions are based on Eclipse + ADT.
+If you're using Android Studio, please check out how to setup the IDE and help to updae this instructions.

+This IDE Setup is on the assumption that your want to do NDK development by using Opencv.
+If your just want to take a look project OCRDemo, you don't need to do the following setup.
+In other words, the following non-trivial setup steps are only useful for project NDKDemo and ASMAndroidDemo.

 To setup your development environment, please follow the instructions: http://blog.csdn.net/watkinsong/article/details/9849973
 Currently, this instruction is in Chinese, your can try to translate it with Google translator or something.
 Later I will provide detailed English version.
 And the following also contains some simple instructions.

  * 1. Download Eclipse.
- * 2. Install java on your platform.
-(I'm using Ubuntu14.04LTS)
+ * 2. Install java on your OS(I'm using Ubuntu14.04LTS), and configure the System variables.
- * 3. Install ADT which is used to develop c/c++ project in Eclipse.
+ * 3. Install ADT which is used to develop Android project in Eclipse.
 Go to this link: http://developer.android.com/sdk/eclipse-adt.html  to download ADT tools.
 After download the ADT tools, open your Eclipse, and click Help->Install New Software..., then by archive install, please select all the components provided by ADT.
- * 4.
+ * 4. Configure Android SDK and create Android Virtual Machine, if your want to run your app on a real device, then you don't need to create Android Virtual Machine.
+This step is easy, just use the Android SDK and AVD manager, and also please download the corresponding Anroid SDK.
+ * 5. OPTIONAL, install CDT, if you select all the components in step 3, you don't need to do this step, but if you don't have CDT installed, please install CDT.
+ * 6. Download NDK (Native Development Kit):http://developer.android.com/sdk/ndk/index.html , extract the package and put it somewhere on your disk.
+ * 7. Download OpenCV4Android: http://sourceforge.net/projects/opencvlibrary/files/opencv-android/, extract the package and put it somewhere on your disk.

+Upto now, the IDE setup is basically done, but if you want to run the following projects, you still need to do someother change of the project property.
+What you need to change is included in each project's part.
+Just move on.

 # NDKDemo
 This project shows how to use NDK to develop native c/c++ code that invoked by jni in Android.